Sidelobe/AzureBoards-SortSprintBacklog/README.md

 source AzureSortBacklog/bin/activate
 ```

-Then install the required packages for the dependencies via PIP as required with: `python3 install -r requirements.txt`.
+Then install the required packages for the dependencies via PIP as required with: `pip install -r requirements.txt`.